 On November 8, 2016, the Adult Use of Marijuana Act, Proposition 64, passed.

 As implementation of these new laws progresses, refer back to this webpage for updates on any impacts to income taxation.

 Do I Need to File?

-California taxes its residents on all income, including income from medical marijuana related activities.
+California taxes its residents on all income, including income from marijuana related activities.
 California taxes non-residents on income from California sources.
 All income apportioned to California by business entities is taxable.
-Medical marijuana-related activities conducted in California by business entities, including entities organized as nonprofit entities/businesses, are also taxable.
+Marijuana-related activities conducted in California by business entities, including entities organized as nonprofit entities/businesses, are also taxable.